fallwink/LZU-Auto-COVID/README.md

 After sccessfully deployed the app, please make sure that the clock is ON at Dyno formation part in the Overview Section.
 If it's not, turn it on:
 ![](img/Heroku.png)

-After that, you can visit the application web interface to view logs or report manually.
+After that, you can visit the application web interface, report manually to test and view manual report logs.

 ## Q&A